 I thought I was prepared for the storm.
 I thought I was smart.
 I thought I was ready for what was coming.
 I was so wrong about everything.
 Hurricane Odile was not supposed to hit us

 There is something about it being in the dark going through a storm that I think makes it even scarier.
-The wind was picking up and sheets of rain were coming in hard like buckets dropped at 60 miles per hour…..the power flickered a few times around 6 pm, rumors were going around on social media that the power company was going to shut of power as a preventative measure.
-All I had was my phone to reach out and I continued to do so until my battery died.
+The wind was picking up and sheets of rain were coming in hard like buckets dropped at 60 miles per hour…..the power flickered a few times around 6 pm, and rumors were going around on social media that the power company was going to shut off power as a preventative measure.
+All I had was my phone to reach out, and I continued to do so until my battery died.

-We sat not saying a word except for “the windows will hold right”?
+We sat not saying a word except for “the windows will hold, right”?
 We will be all right.
-As the storm hit us direct the house started to shake and the sound was like a train right beside us….I really thought the house was going to go.
-Then it started to calm down and we thought we made it through the worst, but we were wrong we were in the eye of the storm.
+As the storm hit us direct the house shook and the sound was like a train right beside us…I really thought the house was going to go.
+Then it calmed down, and we thought we made it through the worst, but we were wrong.
+We were in the storm’s eye.
 Another wave of this, surely the house won’t survive this go around.
-Water was pouring in through the windows, the house was shaking and groaning and creaking and the wind was howling but it was like a sound I have never heard before……of course I have never heard it before as I have never before been in a hurricane!
-At one point we heard a crack and then a car alarm…..later we found out a palm tree was pushed over by the gale force winds
+Water was pouring in through the windows, the house was shaking and groaning and creaking and the wind was howling but it was like a sound I have never heard before……of course I have never heard it before as I have never been in a hurricane!
+At one point we heard a crack and then a car alarm…..later we found out a palm tree was pushed over by the gale-force winds.

-If only I knew then that going through a hurricane was nothing like getting through the after-math of a hurricane.
+If only I knew then that going through a hurricane was nothing like getting through the aftermath of a hurricane.

 More to come tomorrow